|

 tremendously gratifying for me to work with every one of them, and later to

-maintain communication and even to collaborate with a few over the years.
-Apart from
+maintain communication and even to collaborate with a some

 teaching and research, I have been active in professional societies, serving